adhocteam/ca-alert/README.md

 ### Bring in experienced teams

-We chose the technical team for this project from the most senior members of the company.
+We chose the technical team for this project from people who have experience building both consumer products and government digital services.
 While the team was small, we have a wide range of experience with building web and mobile applications, deploying them, and maintaining them in production.
 Because we were not working with a government agency, government officers were not solicited for the project.

 ### Choose a modern technology stack